 Refugees need jobs, housing, household items, transportation, help connecting to resources, and fellowship.
 There is something for everyone to do:

-- Ask your church, house of worship or civic group to sponsor a family (HOME)
+• Ask your church, house of worship or civic group to support a family

 Jobs, jobs, jobs!